Understanding Educational Loan Options

 Work part-time while in school.

 A wide range of part-time employment opportunities exist both on and off-campus.
-The Career Center maintains an online database that includes part-time positions.
+The Career Center maintains Handshake, an online database that includes part-time positions.
 They also host an Opportunity Knocks Part-Time Job Fair during Welcome Week each fall.
 In addition to the Career Center, the financial aid office offers employment opportunities through the Federal Work-Study Program.